cay15/hrv/README.md

   - ST Change (STChange)
   - Supraventricular Arrythmia (SuperArrythmia)

+### Week of 2/3
+Outdated, unused files have been moved into the folder "archives".
+Files that are included in our current coding pipeline have been numbered based on when they occur.

+hrv.py
+- main12.py, renamed

+### Week of 26/2
+main12.py
+- Same functions as main.py, with the addition of allowing the user to select between a raw ECG or artificial ECG, and different leads

 ### Week of 16/2
 main.py
 - Prime file for HRV extraction.
 It is a combination of functions imported from other individual files in this repo.